WFP-Doobelepers/wangshengfp.org/content/faq/clorinde.md

 For players more interested in playing Aggravate or even Hypercarry Clorinde teams, these Constellations will be more influential than our listed ratings.

-Sims done with R1 Sig in a Fischl Sucrose Kirara team.
+Sims done with R1 Absolution in a Fischl Sucrose Kirara team.
 Please check the [WFP Clorinde Mastersheet](https://docs.google.com/spreadsheets/d/12uZ1moj3NEJXZo6MIf_jTVJ5Q-SM58y2FrO4K9SDAo0/edit?usp=sharing) for more details.

 ### Constellation 1 - "From This Day, I Pass the Candle's Shadow-Veil"